 What happens at the tutorial?

 When making an appointment for a tutorial, please indicate what you would like help with, what type of assignment you are working on, and what course or programme you are studying.
-Once your tutorial is booked, you will receive information about the tutorial and contact information to the tutor you will meet.
+Once your tutorial is booked, you will receive information about the tutorial, as well as your tutor’s contact information.

 Before the tutorial